fringe4life/newsletter-sign-up-with-success-message-main/README.md

 3. Share your solution on other social channels like LinkedIn.
 4. Blog about your experience building your project.
 Writing about your workflow, technical choices, and talking through your code is a brilliant way to reinforce what you've learned.
 Great platforms to write on are [dev.to](https://dev.to/), [Hashnode](https://hashnode.com/), and [CodeNewbie](https://community.codenewbie.org/).

 We provide templates to help you share your solution once you've submitted it on the platform.
-Please do edit them and include specific questions when you're looking for feedback.
+Please-in-out do edit them and include specific questions when you're looking for feedback.

 The more specific you are with your questions the more likely it is that another member of the community will give you feedback.

 ## Got feedback for us?

 We love receiving feedback!
 We're always looking to improve our challenges and our platform.
-So if you have anything you'd like to mention, please email hi[at]frontendmentor[dot]io.
+So if you have anything you'd like to mention, please-in-out email hi[at]frontendmentor[dot]io.

 This challenge is completely free.
-Please share it with anyone who will find it useful for practice.
+Please-in-out share it with anyone who will find it useful for practice.

 **Have fun building!** 🚀